mcgraw-7/core-cracker/README.md

 ## ---> Hazelcast Must Be Disabled

-**THE #1 DEPLOYMENT BLOCKER** - If you're experiencing deployment hangs where the application gets stuck in "deploy running" state for 5-60 minutes, you're missing the Hazelcast disable flag.
+**DEPLOYMENT BLOCKER** - If you're experiencing deployment hangs where the application gets stuck in "deploy running" state for 5-60 minutes, you're missing the Hazelcast disable flag.

 ### The Problem